 Step 2 – Plot the layout

 Laying out your indicators can be a great way to envision a spacing that would produce the desired result.
 After doing so, and deciding on a spacing, take stock of it with a ruler so it can be mimicked over the entire clock face.
-I used a plank with two holes drilled to my desired spacing to draw a circle to act as a guideline when fixing my indicators.
+You could use a plank with two holes and drill to your desired spacing to draw a circle to act as a guideline when fixing indicators.

 Make sure to clearly mark where all the indicators will be fixed.

 On a 360° scale, 5-minute intervals will be a 30° spacing.

 If your indicators are being fixed with screws, drill small pilot holes where they will be placed.